C3BI-pasteur-fr/python-course-1/source/Object_Oriented_Programming.rst

 Abstract Data Types
 ===================

 What is an abstract data type?
-Well, a data type is what we have just presented in chapter Chapter 18: in Python, as in many object-oriented language, it is a class.
+Well, a data type is what we have just presented at the fist day of this course in Python, as in many object-oriented language, it is a class.
 So, why abstract?
-One of the main objectives in component building, as we have seen in section Section 19.2, is to provide components that a programmer (you, your colleagues, or any programmer downloading your code) can be confident in.
+One of the main objectives in component building, is to provide components that a programmer (you, your colleagues, or any programmer downloading your code) can be confident in.
 In order to get this programmer, who is a client of your code, confident into your class, you have to make it as stable as possible, and the best method to get a stable class is to define it at a level where no implementation decision is visible.
 In other words, defining a class should consist in defining a data type providing some abstract services, whose interface are clearly